Snow Queen Pothos Propagation And Care Guide

 1. Propagation

-As we have mentioned above, snow pothos propagation is super easy.
-To ensure that the process goes smoothly, you should ensure that your tools are clean.
+As we have mentioned above, snow queen pothos propagation is super easy.
+To ensure the process goes smoothly, you should ensure your tools are clean.
 It would be best not to worry about trimming the stems in the mother plant since new growth will still grow from the node.
-This means that the mother's growth will not be affected.
-Importantly you should know that trimming a mother plant wil encourage new life or growth and give you a fuller plant.

-2. Potting and repotting
+2. Potting And Repotting

 3. Soil